 - Recognize the contribution of excellent teaching in our communities and elevate the status of the profession.

-Arizona's Master Teacher Program places experienced, accomplished teachers into leadership roles in schools as mentors or coaches for their peers.
+Arizona's Master Teacher Program places experienced, accomplished teachers into non-evaluative leadership roles in schools as mentors or coaches for their peers.
 Participating districts must ensure that teachers are identified through an application and evaluation determined by the Arizona K12 Center in order to be designated as a Master Teacher.

 Any teacher in Arizona that meets the application requirements may apply to become a Master Teacher.
 Individual districts will select their own mentors or coaches from the pool of identified Master Teachers.
-The Arizona K12 Center offers a competitive program application process each year for school districts that wish to begin a mentoring or coaching program, or supplement and build sustainability of an existing program.
+The Arizona K12 Center offers a competitive program application process for school districts that wish to begin a mentoring or coaching program, or supplement and build sustainability of an existing program.
 For more information, please see the District Application Information on our website.